cjheath/AD9959/README.md

 ## Changing the DDS core frequency

+Configure the PLL multiplier or apply a core frequency calibration by calling setClock().
 The default core frequency is 20 times the reference frequency.
-You can set it as low as 4.
+You can set the multiplier as low as 4.
 Any other value disables the multiplier.

-    dds.setPLLMult(4);
+The calibration parameter supports frequency calibration.
+Set it first to the default 10000000, program the chip to emit a 10MHz signal, and measure the actual frequency.
+The measured frequency is your new calibration value.

+    setClock(int mult = 20, uint32_t calibration = 10000000)

+    dds.setClock(4, 9987654);

 After reset or changing the PLL multiplier, the core clock will take up to 1 millisecond to stabilise.
 This library does not insert that